Yishun MRT station

 Yishun station was the terminus of the NSL upon its completion on 20 December 1988, until the Woodlands Extension of the NSL was completed and opened on 10 February 1996.

 History

 Yishun opened on 20 December 1988, two years earlier than planned.
 During the start of construction in December 1984, Nee Soon North― the original name of the station― was renamed to Yishun and Nee Soon South was renamed to Khatib.

+Contract 402 consists of viaducts between Yio Chu Kang and Yishun, as well as the Sembawang (now Khatib) and Yishun stations, was awarded to a French company, GTM Coignet, in November 1985.

 Yishun station was one of the first three stations to undergo testing as to whether the platform screen doors were viable for elevated stations.
 Eventually, installation of the half-height platform screen doors started on 26 August 2009 and operations commenced on 2 December that year.
 Half-height screen doors have been installed in all elevated stations since.
 Yishun station also have high-volume low-speed fans installed, which started operations since 27 June 2012.

 Yishun station was also the first batch of ten stations to have additional bicycle parking facilities under a National Cycling Plan announced in 2010.